Doug Hexter calls WoofTrax’s Walk for a Dog app a triple win.

 The Baltimore Animal Rescue and Care Shelter (BARCS) helped test the dog-walking app.
 The shelter, which takes in 12,000 animals annually, has raised several thousand dollars using it, said JoAnn Goldberger, shelter development director.

 “Any opportunity for us to get free money is wonderful,” Burchfield said.
 “We have 400,000 supporters.
 I’d love to get them rallied to walking for us using the app.
-But right now it’s kind of a leap of faith on our part.
+But right now, it’s a leap of faith on our part.
 It’s hard to keep supporters motivated when we can’t easily show them the benefit.”

 “I suspect you get out of it what you put into it,” she said.
 “But everything helps.”